nextflow-io/crg-course-nov16/README.md

     $HOME/crg-course-nov16/data/prot

-[The code will be published after the of the course]
+[The code will be published after the end of the course]